scriptPilot/app-framework/README.md

 ![Process](media/process.png)

-> With **App Framework**, you could spend all your time for your next amazing App and not for the tricky stuff around!
+**With App Framework, you could spend all your time for your next amazing App and not for the tricky stuff around!**

 ## Features